wfcommons/WfCommons/docs/source/parsing_logs.rst

 HTCondor, which supervises task executions on local and remote resources.
 Pegasus logs provide time-stamped event traces from these executions.
-The following example shows the analysis of Pegasus execution logs, stored in a local folder (submit dir), for a workflow execution using the :class:`~workflowhub.trace.logs.pegasus.PegasusLogsParser`
+The following example shows the analysis of Pegasus execution logs, stored in a local folder (submit dir), for a workflow execution using the :class:`~wfcommons.trace.logs.pegasus.PegasusLogsParser`
 class: ::

-    from workflowhub.trace import PegasusLogsParser
+    from wfcommons.trace import PegasusLogsParser

     # creating the parser for the Pegasus workflow
     parser = PegasusLogsParser(submit_dir='/path/to/pegasus/submit/dir/seismology/chameleon-100p-001/')